bigfix/developer.bigfix.com/site/reference/world.md

 # bes action status invalid signature : bes action status

 Returns the BES Action status corresponding to invalid signatures.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status irrelevant : bes action status

-Returns the BES Action status corresponding to irrelevance This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+Returns the BES Action status corresponding to irrelevance This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status locked : bes action status

 Returns the BES Action status corresponding to locking.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status offers disabled : bes action status

 Returns the BES Action status corresponding to disabled offers.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status pending downloads : bes action status

 Returns the BES Action status corresponding to pending downloads.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status pending login : bes action status

 Returns the BES Action status corresponding to pending logins.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status pending message : bes action status

 Returns the BES Action status corresponding to pending messages.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status pending offer : bes action status

 Returns the BES Action status corresponding to pending offers.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status pending restart : bes action status

 Returns the BES Action status corresponding to pending restarts.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status postponed : bes action status

 Returns the BES Action status corresponding to postponements.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status running : bes action status

 Returns the BES Action status corresponding to whether or not it is running.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status unreported : bes action status

-Returns a constant representing an action status of &amp;#39;not reported&amp;#39;.
+Returns a constant representing an action status of &#39;not reported&#39;.

 # bes action status user cancelled : bes action status

 Returns the BES Action status corresponding to user cancelation.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status waiting : bes action status

 Returns the BES Action status corresponding to waiting.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes analysis : bes fixlet

 This inspector iterates over all of the Analysis objects.
-This is equivalent to &amp;quot;bes fixlets whose ( analysis flag of it )&amp;quot;.
+This is equivalent to "bes fixlets whose ( analysis flag of it )".

 # bes analysis set : bes fixlet set

 This inspector returns all of the Analysis objects as a set.
-This is equivalent to &amp;quot;bes fixlets whose ( analysis flag of it )&amp;quot;.
+This is equivalent to "bes fixlets whose ( analysis flag of it )".

 # bes baseline : bes fixlet

 This inspector iterates over all of the Baseline objects.
-This is equivalent to &amp;quot;bes fixlets whose ( baseline flag of it )&amp;quot;.
+This is equivalent to "bes fixlets whose ( baseline flag of it )".

 # bes baseline set : bes fixlet set

 This inspector returns all of the Baseline objects as a set.
-This is equivalent to &amp;quot;bes fixlets whose ( baseline flag of it )&amp;quot;.
+This is equivalent to "bes fixlets whose ( baseline flag of it )".

 # bes brand : string

 As of version 7.2, the BES Console can be branded by third parties who want to use the engine to deliver specific content.
 This inspector returns a string that identifies any branding associated with the BES Console.
-The unbranded Console returns &amp;#39;bigfix&amp;#39;, but other third-party brands may result.
+The unbranded Console returns &#39;bigfix&#39;, but other third-party brands may result.

 # bes computer : bes computer